 The City currently has a Village Renaissance multi-phased project underway, and is planning to apply for a third phase of funding for that neighborhood.
 This program should be explored for the South Hartsville neighborhood, as a multi-year commitment of state/federal funds will be required for implementation of these projects in the neighborhood.
+Additionally, local funding for redevelopment projects in South Hartsville could be financed through setting aside a portion of code violation fees for demolition or quiet title proceedings.

-32 "Butler High School and Sixth Street Corridor Neighborhood Plan", Clemson University Department of Planning and Landscape Architecture, Fall 2008.
+&lt;sup>31 "Butler High School and Sixth Street Corridor Neighborhood Plan", Clemson University Department of Planning and Landscape Architecture, Fall 2008.